AndrasKovacs/staged-fusion/README.md

 ## The code generation monad

 Let's look at `drop` for `Pull`.
-Here be bump into a GHC-specific issue.
+Here we bump into a GHC-specific issue.
 Let's do a first attempt:

     dropState :: Up Int -> (Up s -> Step a s) -> Up s -> Up s